 We inspire our pupils to think and work creatively.
-This includes exciting co-curricular opportunities in music, drama, and art.
+This includes extensive co-curricular opportunities in music, drama, DT and art.

-From the whole school House Vocal Competition to our 200 strong choirs, our three orchestras, wind and brass bands, chamber music, percussion ensembles and our thriving popular music scene, we believe in the value of music to the school community as a means to foster creativity, passion, ambition, team spirit and confidence.
+From the whole school House Vocal Competition to our 200 strong choirs, our three orchestras, wind and brass bands, chamber music, percussion ensembles and our thriving popular music scene.

 Highgate’s musical life is lively and varied, and everyone is encouraged to participate in co-curricular musical activities beyond the classroom.
 We have more than 40 ensembles rehearsing each week, and over 50 performance opportunities in the course of a single year, we truly believe there is something for everyone.